 These are all possible signs of an infection.
 You may need antibiotics.

-Your nephrostomy tube will be at the side of your back.
+Your nephrostomy tube will be at the side of the back.
 The tube is attached to a drainage bag.
-You usually wear the bag under your clothes and strap it to your thigh.
+You usually wear the bag under your clothes and strap it to the thigh.
 Or you may have a bag that sticks to the skin directly over the tube.

 Once you are home, you will be able to go out as before.
-But, you should avoid sudden movements that may tug on the tube.
+You should avoid sudden movements that may tug on the tube.
 At first, bending or climbing stairs may be uncomfortable.
-Place your hand over the nephrostomy when you need to move in a way that feels uncomfortable.
+Place your hand over the nephrostomy when you need to move, in a way that feels uncomfortable.
 This can help to prevent pulling on the tube.
 It might take you a little while to find the most comfortable position to sleep in.

 It is natural to feel worried about coping with a nephrostomy at home.
 With help and support, people usually get used to it.
 Here are some important things to remember: